klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 ```

 ## Anchoring  <a id="anchoring"></a>
-After finishing the EN and SCN connection, you can log ServiceChain block information on the parent chain via Anchoring.
+After finishing the EN-01 and SCN-L2-01 connection, you can log ServiceChain block information on the parent chain via Anchoring.
 In this section, you will top up a parent operator account, enable Anchoring, and check the anchored block number.

 ### Step 1: Get KLAY to test anchoring <a id="step-1-get-klay-to-test-anchoring"></a>
-To do an anchoring, SCN has to make an anchoring transaction to Baobab.
+To do an anchoring, SCN-L2-01 has to make an anchoring transaction to Baobab.
 So `subbridge.parentOperator` account should have enough KLAY to pay the transaction fee.
-Get some KLAY from [Baobab Wallet Faucet](https://baobab.wallet.klaytn.com/) and transfer 5 KLAY to the `subbridge.parentOperator`.
-For data anchoring in real service, parentetOperator needs to have enough KLAY for transaction fee.
+Get some KLAY from [Baobab Wallet Faucet](https://baobab.wallet.klaytn.com/) and transfer some KLAY to the `parentOperator`.
+For data anchoring in real service, `parentOperator` needs to have enough KLAY for transaction fee.
 ```
 $ kscn attach --datadir ~/data
 > subbridge.parentOperator